Skip to main content

 men pplaying boules on the croisette in cannes

 One of the best places to see the locals in action is one of Cannes’ boules (petanque) clubs.
-Cannes has two boules squares- one down by the old port (5 euro per person to play) and one by Port Palm Beach near the casino (free).
+Cannes has two boules squares: one down by the old port (a small fee to play) and one by Port Palm Beach near the casino (free).

 image of a lane with restaurants at night